yesudas-philiph/Private-registry/README.md

 ## Set-up
 ![Languages used](https://img.shields.io/badge/Number%20of%20Languages-1-Green) ![Languages used](https://img.shields.io/badge/Languages-YAML-Green)

-Assuming the fact the your domain’s ssl cert and key are present in cert directory and auth file for basic authentication is loacated in auth directory.
-Both these directories needs to be present in your current directory
+Assuming the fact that your domain’s SSL cert and key are present in the cert directory and auth file for basic authentication is located in auth directory.
+Both these directories need to be present in your current directory

 >[root@ip]# ls\
 auth  certs  docker-compose.yml\